 Ventia is one of the largest essential services providers in Australia and New Zealand.
 We are proud to provide the services that keep infrastructure working for our communities.
 Our Service capability spans the full asset lifecycle - from design, minor capital works and operations maintenance, asset and facilities management, through to decommissioning - complemented by technology-enabled solutions.
 Whether it's connecting people to faster networks, remediating contaminated land, keeping traffic flowing and our hospitals and schools running, our clients never switch off - so neither do we.

 Our future is exciting.
 Our vision is to lead the way in essential services by harnessing the power of technology and being sustainable in all that we do.
 We believe we contribute to stronger communities by making them safer and more sustainable.
 Our clients know they can count on us to not only get the job done, but to do the right thing.

-Our graduate program encourages you to explore many areas of our business and will provide you with exposure to different projects, locations and teams.
+Our graduate program encourages you to explore many areas of our business and will provide you with exposure to different projects, locations and teams across a 2 year period.
 Our aspiration is developing our #VentiaGrads into our future leaders.